Examples of Inclusions in the Valuation of Goods and Services

 • Could you provide further details on examples of inclusions in the GST Act’s valuation of goods and services?

-Practical insights are supplied by discussing real-world instances, which include barter transactions, transactions including agents, and services rendered as pure agents.
+This document offers practical insights by discussing real-world examples, such as barter transactions, transactions involving agents, and services rendered as pure agents.

 • When the Maximum Retail Price (MRP) cannot determine the transaction value, how does the valuation of goods and services apply?